OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Introduction

 \rev{Contrary to findings of prior studies: (1) Previous studies \citep{mikolajczyk2018data, stockwell2002effects} show that more training data usually improves model accuracy.
-In our study, we find that more training data does not necessarily improve model effectiveness under some open environment settings.
+In our study, we find that more training data does not necessarily improve model accuracy under some open environment settings.
 As we observe in case studies, at the point of obvious distribution drifts or outliers, the test loss surges since old data or unreliable data harm the model accuracy.
 (2) Previous studies \citep{perez2020improving, li2015outlier} conclude that removing outliers helps improve model accuracy.
 In our study, it does not always hold in some open environment scenarios, since it is unknown whether the detected outliers are really outliers in real-world data streams.
 (3) Previous studies \citep{zhou2022model, street2001streaming} claim that larger exemplar storage buffer size or larger ensemble size can help improve model accuracy.
 However, we find such conclusion is not guaranteed in some real-world data streams with open environment challenges.
-Under distribution drifts, sometimes old exemplars or old models may not well adapt to new environments and make biased predictions.
-Thus, open environment problems pose great challenges in incremental learning on real-world data streams. }
+Under distribution drifts, sometimes old exemplars or old models may not well adapt to new environments and lead to biased supervision.
+Thus, open environment problems bring great challenges in learning real-world relational data streams. }